adi27398/Amazon-sales-dashboard/README.md

 3. Customize views as needed to focus on specific metrics or trends

 ## Contributor
-- Aarya
+- Aditya

 ## License
-This project is licensed under the Aarya.
+This project is licensed under the Aditya.